-Since 2001, the En'owkin Centre has been successful in providing short-term protection to the ECOmmunity Place Locatee Lands site in partnership with the Penticton Indian Band, Locatee Land owners, Environment Canada, Aboriginal Affairs & Northern Development Canada, The Land Conservancy of British Columbia, Okanagan Similkameen Conservation Alliance, South Okanagan Similkameen Conservation Program, Centre for Ecoliteracy, Ecotrust, The Vancouver Foundation and many other partners.
+Since 2001, the En'owkin Centre has been successful in providing short-term protection to the ECOmmunity Place Locatee Lands site in partnership with the Penticton Indian Band, Locatee Land owners, Okanagan Nationa Alliance, Environment Canada, Indigenous Services Canada, The Land Conservancy of British Columbia, Okanagan Similkameen Conservation Alliance, South Okanagan Similkameen Conservation Program, Centre for Ecoliteracy, Ecotrust, The Vancouver Foundation and many other partners.
 Efforts to secure these lands in-perpetuity are underway, but we need your help!

 Please contact us to learn how you can help us permanently protect this vital educational and ecological space containing some of Canada's rarest habitats and species.